VolumezTech/volumez/bicep/readme.md

 ## Simple resourcegroup deployment

 This is ideal if you simply like to get started with default parameters.
 Just select an existing resourcegroup, define a password and the amount of application VMS and media vms.
 The tenant_token parameter is needed for communication with the Volumez backend, you can find this information in your volumez Account panel under developer info.
+If you like to login to your VM, use the Bastion to connect; the default username is: volumezdemoUser.

 ![alt text](./documentation/standard.png)